Connected through Games

 *) Not really, but just imagine! ;-)

-Games Against Loneliness is a member-exclusive organization, funded by the membership fees, public grants, donations, sponsorship, funds from the side-activities like food and drinks, and occassional event and entrance fees.
+Games Against Loneliness is a member-exclusive online and physical community, funded by the membership fees and some external funduing like donations and sponsorships, side-activities like the shop and the cafe (food and drinks), and occassional event and entrance fees.

-Our goal is to be self-sufficient with the memberships and not rely heavily on external funding.
+Our goal is to be self-sufficient with the memberships and not rely heavily on external funding as soon as possible.

 *) Additional guests can be admitted on a single day at a flat fee of 5€ / guest.